 Once in the building you will help your child to hang up their coat and then get in line to enter the classroom.

 You will then proceed through the building where you will exit on the backside into the parking lot.

 We ask that parents do not congregate in the check in area or parking lot and try to maintain social distancing during this time for the safety of all of our families and staff.

 As required by the Department of Health, we will frequently open windows in the building to increase ventilation.
 Please send your student to preschool each day with a light sweater/sweatshirt that they can easily take on and off if needed.

-Each class will have their own set of art supplies and toys, so no sharing of items between classes.
 All toys and surfaces, including tables, chairs, and doorknobs in the building are cleaned before and after every class.

 The Department of Health regulates what is to be done if we have a suspected or confirmed case of COVID-19 reported.
 Please be sure to call our Emergency COVID Line, available 24 hours/day, to notify us right away if your student or a parent/caregiver has a suspected or confirmed case of COVID-19 or has been in close contact to someone with a confirmed case of COVID-19.
 Emergency COVID Line: 253-630-6072.

 Suspected Cases: If a student or staff member has a suspected case of COVID-19 or has been in close contact with a known COVID-19 carrier but is asymptomatic, they are excluded from preschool for 14 days or until a COVID-19 test is negative.
 All classmates will be notified and should be monitored for symptoms but may attend.